RazorWire13/health-tracker/README.md

 * http://www.vogella.com/tutorials/AndroidRecyclerView/article.html

 ### Helpful Human Collaboratrs
-* A special thanks to Jessica Lovell, Evan Slaton, Zahra Mohamed and Jeff Borda helped with code for project help and generally helping me keep sane
+* A heartfelt thanks to Jessica Lovell, Evan Slaton, Zahra Mohamed and Jeff Borda helped with code for project help and generally helping me keep sane
+* Special thanks to Sooz for being my ever-forgiving TA and demanding excellence in READMEs!